Aaron8222/data-science-S2023/challenges/c08-structures-assignment.md

   - The approximate mean strength of the material is about 40000.
 - To what extent can you tell what shape the distribution of the data has?
-  - There is a slight resemblance of a postively skewed distribution.
+  - It is a lognormal distribution.
 - Assuming the scopus is the strength of an individual part made from this aluminum alloy, is the observed variability real or induced?
   - The variability is real because you are measuring different